feelfree69/pps5330/README.md

 The PPS5330 Power supply is controlled by an ATMEGA88PA microcontroller.
 The firmware has been developed from scratch by Rolf D., see this thread in the german forum: https://www.mikrocontroller.net/topic/499101

-Current status:
+WORKING:
 - All Basic functionality is working, the Power Supply is in a usable state
 - Added Temperature measuring of the internal heatsink with display on LCD
-- Voltage Calibration done
+- Voltage Calibration
+- Current Calibration

 TO DO:
-- Current Calibration
 - Calibration of internal ADC measurements

+NICE TO HAVE:
 - Menu with LCD contrast/backlit settings
+- Temperature compensation (if needed)
+- Measure transformer temperature